Determining classes for generalized $\psi$-estimators: Introduction

 In real analysis, a Hamel basis $H$ is any basis of $\RR$ viewed as a vector space over the field of the rational numbers.
 It is known that for every function $g:H\to\RR$, there exists a unique additive function $f:\RR\to\RR$ such that $f=g$ on $H$, see, e.g., Kuczma \cite[Theorem 5.2.2]{Kuc2009}.
 In other words, we could say that any Hamel basis of $\RR$ is a determining class for the set of real-valued additive functions defined on $\RR$.

 In complex analysis, the so-called Identity Theorem for analytic functions states that given two analytic functions $f,g:D\to\CC$, defined on a domain $D$ (a nonempty, open and connected subset of the set complex numbers $\CC$), if $f=g$ on some subset $S$ of $D$, where $S$ has an accumulation point in $D$, then $f = g$ on $D$, see, e.g., Freitag and Busam \cite[Theorem III.3.2]{FreBus}.
 As a consequence, an analytic function is completely determined by its values on a countable subset which contains a converging sequence together with its limit.
-In other words, we could say that such a countable subset forms a determining class for the analytic functions defined on a domain.
+In other words, we could say that such countable subsets form a determining class for the analytic functions defined on a domain.
 Cauchy's integral formulas could be also interpreted in terms of determining classes, since the essence of these formulas is that they compute the values of an analytic function in the interior of a non-degenerate open disk from its values on the boundary, see, e.g., Freitag and Busam \cite[Theorem II.3.2]{FreBus}.

 Throughout this paper, we fix the following notations.
-Let $\NN$, $\ZZ_+$, $\RR$, $\RR_+$, and $\RR_{++}$ denote the sets of positive integers, non-negative integers, real numbers, non-negative real numbers, and positive real numbers, respectively.
+Let $\NN$, $\ZZ_+$, $\QQ$, $\RR$, $\RR_+$, and $\RR_{++}$ denote the sets of positive integers, non-negative integers, rational numbers, real numbers, non-negative real numbers, and positive real numbers, respectively.
 A real interval will be called nondegenerate if it contains at least two distinct points.
-For each $n\in\NN$, let us also introduce the set $\Lambda_n:=\RR_+^n\setminus\{(0,\ldots,0)\}$.
+Given a nondegenerate interval $\Theta\subseteq \RR$ and a function $f:\Theta\to \RR$, let us define